AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: Introduction

+\paragraph{Our solution} We propose a {\em domain-specific data-flow analysis model} of imperative and sparse programs, to analyze programs with partial and in-place updates and those with sparse data structures. ``States'' in our formulation refer not only to numerical values stored in data structures, but also to domain-specific data descriptions, such as the topology of the sparse data structures.
+We build a {\em state-flow graph (SFG)} on-the-fly consisting of pending kernels to depict kernel relationships.
+The rich expressiveness of SFGs allows us to conduct domain-specific inter-kernel optimizations, such as fusing kernels on {\em dynamic} sparse data structures, eliminate unnecessary voxel list generation tasks for parallel iterations on the sparse data structures, and accelerate the sparse data structure access.

+Imperative parallel programming systems often eagerly execute computational tasks, leaving little room to analyze and optimize beyond a single kernel.
+To enable the optimizer to see beyond a single kernel at a time, we built an {\em asynchronous execution engine} that maintains a window of kernels, leaving room for performance optimizations before launching the kernels.
+The execution engine also enables {\em parallel compilation}, which significantly reduces the JIT compilation time.

+We show that SFGs combined with the asynchronous engine open up space for inter-kernel optimizations on spatially sparse computations, such as removing element list generation kernels when the topology is unchanged, and demoting data structure activations when the compiler can infer such high-level information.
+These domain-specific sparse computation optimizations further make way for classical inter-kernel optimizations such as kernel fusion and dead store eliminations.
+For example, on our MGPCG benchmark (section~\ref{sec:mgpcg}), we find that our optimizations lead to $5\times$ fewer GPU kernel launches, and on our MLS-MPM~\cite{hu2018moving} benchmark, our optimizer is able to automatically fuse the G2P and P2G kernels, leading to an efficient G2P2G kernel~\cite{wang2020massively}.

-The rest of this paper covers our detailed design decisions motivated by the design guidelines.
-We summarize our contributions as follows: \begin{enumerate} \item A state-flow formulation of spatially sparse computation.
-The resulted {\em state-flow graph (SFG)} serves as a high-level intermediate representation (IR) of a Taichi program that captures essential information to analyze sparse computation. \item An asynchronous task execution scheme for the Taichi programming language that enables parallel compilation and exposes whole-program optimization opportunities; \item Most importantly, {\em a whole-program optimizer} for asynchronous spatially sparse and differentiable computation, leveraging the state-flow graph for performance optimizations; \item A systematic study of the resulted asynchronous Taichi system.
-Based on the benchmarks, we show $1.73 - 2.76\times$ (geometric mean) execution time improvements over the traditional synchronous Taichi system without whole-program optimizations~\cite{hu2019taichi}. \end{enumerate}
+We summarize our contributions as follows: \begin{enumerate} \item A domain-specific data-flow model to analyze imperative spatially sparse computation.
+The resulted {\em state-flow graphs (SFGs)} serve as a high-level intermediate representation (IR) of imperative, parallel, and spatially sparse programs. \item An asynchronous task execution engine that exposes inter-kernel optimization opportunities and enables parallel compilation; \item Most importantly, {\em an inter-kernel optimizer} for asynchronous spatially sparse computation.
+The optimizer can conduct domain-specific optimizations such as list generation removal and sparse data structure activation demotion.
+Meanwhile, it can also carry out general-purpose inter-kernel optimizations such as dead store elimination and kernel fusion; \item A systematic study of the resulted system.
+Based on the benchmarks, we show our inter-kernel optimizer delivers $1.87\times$ (geometric mean) wall-clock time improvements and $4.02\times$ fewer GPU kernel launches compared to the reference system~\cite{hu2019taichi}.
+All these can be achieved {\em without} the programmer modifying a single line of kernel code. \end{enumerate}

+We partially reuse the compiler infrastructure of Taichi~\cite{hu2019taichi}.
+Our source code is attached to the submission, and key files in the compiler implementation are listed in the supplemental document.